 After making your selections, click Next again.

 If you wish, on the Exceptions page you may specify conditions when to exclude the rules, and on the Name and Description page, you can accept the automatically generated rule name or type a new rule name, and click Create.
-You can read more on creating rules for Packaged Windows Store apps here at Technet.
+You can read more about creating rules for Packaged Windows Store apps here at Technet.

 Do note that for the AppLocker to work on your system, the Application Identity service must be running on your computer.
 Also, the Group Policy Client service, gpsvc, required for running AppLOcker, is disabled by default on Windows RT, so you may have to enable it via services.msc.